Is Romania safe?

 • In some villages and close to certain cities, you can meet stray dogs along the roads.
 If they are crossing the street, suddenly don't try to avoid them unless you don't have the speed or other cars coming from the opposite direction.
 This is a common accident source.

-The effect of the new Coronavirus was felt by everyone, no matter where one was living, what is their income how old they are.
+The effect of the Coronavirus was felt by everyone, no matter where one was living, what is their income how old they are.
 Like all other countries, Romania was affected by the virus spread, but starting with January 2022, the number of Covid cases started to drop, and from March 9th, 2022 Romania does not have any restrictions regarding Covid 19.

 While the pandemic affected every country, Romania has managed it commendably.
 Travel restrictions eased in 2022, making it feasible for solo travel or even travel with children.